cc32d9/eosio_light_api/README.md

   in a JSON array containing arrays of (account, bytes) pairs.
 NUM must not be less than 10 or more than 1000.

+* `http://apihost.domain/api/codehash/SHA256` retrieves all accounts in
+  all known EOS networks by contract hash.

 In addition, adding `?pretty=1` to the URL, you get the resulting JSON sorted and formatted for human viewing.